natemacleod/to-do-bot/README.md

-# to-do-bot
+# To-Do Bot
-A To-Do List bot for Discord
+A to-do list bot for Discord

 (Note: This bot is currently not active.
 To use it, follow the instructions below.)